-With the increase in interest rates in 2022 and 2023, the yields on single let properties are less and less likely to meet the mortgage stress tests, unless you have a high deposit.
-HMOs on the other hand usually have higher yields than single lets, making them a potentially more attractive investment opportunity for landlords.
+With the increase in interest rates, the yields on single let properties in 2024 are less and less likely to meet the mortgage stress tests, unless you have a high deposit.
+HMOs, on the other hand, usually have higher yields than single lets, making them a potentially more attractive investment opportunity for landlords.
 However, HMOs involve considerably more management and are subject to more red tape than single lets.

-This blog post is a detailed guide which sets out objectively the key nuts and bolts landlords and investors need to know about investing in HMOs.
-It includes licensing, Article 4, rent comparison with single lets and how to manage HMOs.
-I also include a section on how the Renters Reform Bill will affect HMOs.
+This blog post is a detailed guide which sets out objectively the key nuts and bolts landlords and investors need to know about investing in HMO properties in 2024.
+It includes licensing, Article 4, average rents by region, a rent comparison with single lets and how to manage HMOs.
+I also include a section on how the Renters Reform Bill is likely to affect HMOs.

-- How will the Renters Reform Bill affect HMO properties?
+- How will the Renters Reform Bill affect HMO properties in 2024?

-- When does an HMO need a licence?
+- When does an HMO property need a licence?

-- What are average HMO room rents in 2023?
+- What are average HMO room rents in late 2023?

-- How do HMO room rents compare to single lets in 2023?
+- How do HMO room rents compare to single lets in late 2023?

-- Tips on how to manage your HMO
+- Tips on how to manage an HMO property

 HMO is short for House in Multiple Occupation, or House for Multiple Occupation.
 It loosely refers to shared accommodation and is often called “co-living”.